OrdnanceSurvey/code-style-guide/Swift/README.md

 * Use protocols wherever they make sense, and likely they should be your preferred type initially.
 See the WWDC session on [protocol oriented programming](https://developer.apple.com/videos/play/wwdc2015-408/).
 This is a common pattern in other languages, and will make it easier to keep code DRY and to make testing easier..

+## MVVM
+* Where appropriate, use an [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern rather than a traditional MVC pattern to architect your apps.
+MVVM allows for cleaner, more testable code.
+A binding framework will to take full advantage of the pattern.
+Currently, we suggest using [Swift Bond](https://github.com/SwiftBond/Bond), but may change this recommendation if other libraries look better suited.

 ## Extenstions and protocol extensions

 * Methods and properties that are